 The case for these claims is made in six parts.
 After the introduction, Part II, The Fact of Pluralism in the Context of Contemporary Religious Division, explores the idea of religious division in light of an important notion in political philosophy--the idea that John Rawls calls the fact of reasonable pluralism.
 Part III, Public Legal Reason, argues that the fact of pluralism has important normative consequences for the foundations of normative legal theory and argues for an ideal of public legal reason.
 Part IV, Legal Formalism, contends that this idea is best realized in constitutional practice through a formalist approach to constitutional interpretation--one that deliberately eschews direct reliance on religious and secular comprehensive conceptions of the good.
 Part V, Feasibility and Positive Theory, discusses the question whether this ideal of public legal reason and corresponding conception of constitutional formalism are realistic, given the constraints imposed by democratic politics under contemporary conditions.
 Finally, Part VI, Religious Division Revisited: From Pluralism to Formalism, brings the discussion to a close.

 15 Wm. & Mary Bill Rts.
 J. 7-23 (2006)

 Scholarly Commons Citation

 Solum, Lawrence B., "Pluralism and Public Legal Reason" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 884.
+884.